krystine-xie/Au-Jardin-de-May/README.md

   * E-commerce ERD created with Lucidchart
   * Wireframe organised & built with Balsamiq
     * https://balsamiq.cloud/s1bqxr1/pn11ssh/r2278
-  * Frontend built with React JS + Semantic UI for consistent and responsive look and feel
+  * Frontend built with React JS + Semantic UI for a consistent and responsive look and feel
   * Client is able to register new use and login with validations implemented
   * Client is able to view and filter through products by category, colour and size
   * Client can save shipping + billing address and payment detail securely